-We sat down with BrightStar Care Chief Clinical Quality Officer Sharon Roth Maguire MS, RN, GNP-BC, to learn why patient safety is important and how BrightStar Care agencies lead the charge in providing safe, quality home care through Joint Commission accreditation and following the National Patient Safety Goals.
+At BrightStar Care patient safety is our top priority.
+Our agencies lead the charge in providing safe, quality home care through Joint Commission accreditation and following the National Patient Safety Goals.

-Simply put, focusing on patient safety helps reduce the potential for negative outcomes like falls and infections.
+Simply put, focusing on patient safety and improving the quality of care helps prevent negative outcomes like falls and infections.
 Falls can be traumatic themselves, and they can cause more serious health issues, especially in frail older adults.
 Infections result from exposure to new germs brought into the home or eating spoiled or contaminated food.

 What are the National Patient Safety Goals?

 The Joint Commission, an independent, not-for-profit organization that evaluates the quality and safety of national healthcare organizations, identifies five National Patient Safety Goals for all accredited entities including home care as follows:

 - Identify patient safety risks

 How does BrightStar Care follow the National Patient Safety Goals?

 1. Identify Patients Correctly